-This proposed program within the WEI Training Marine Technologies Certification Training Center will, by year ten, create 245 direct and indirect jobs and add \$12.1 million to the GDP of Wakulla, Gulf and Franklin Counties.
+This proposed program within the WEI Training Marine Technologies Certification Training Center will add \$12.1 million to the GDP of Wakulla, Gulf and Franklin Counties.
 The impact of the Center will be transformational and impact generations of workers in this region.